 - Add more variety to your tequila shots by rimming the shot glass.
 Plain or colored sugar are fun options, as is a 50-50 mix of cinnamon and sugar.
 Of course, you can always go with margarita salt.

 - If you're bored with the standard straight shot of tequila, try a shooter instead.
-There are some fantastic shot recipes made with tequila that include ingredients like pineapple juice, triple sec, Tabasco sauce, and espresso.
+Some fantastic shot recipes made with tequila include ingredients like pineapple juice, triple sec, Tabasco sauce, and espresso.

 Tequila is typically 35 to 50 percent ABV, or 76 to 100 proof.
 A standard tequila shot is 1.5 ounces and, since the only ingredient (other than a dash of salt and a squirt of lime) is tequila, your drink will be 75 to 100 proof.
 While shots are small and fun and easy to drink, be careful.
 They can quickly lead to extreme drunkenness or alcohol poisoning if you're not careful.
 It's wise to stick with one of these shots a night and enjoy a lighter drink before and after.